-As the emergency trauma facility at Dartmouth-Hitchcock Medical Center (DHMC), our goal is to provide you with the best care as quickly and as thoroughly as possible.
+As the emergency trauma facility at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire, our goal is to provide you with the best care as quickly and as thoroughly as possible.

 We do our best to attend to everyone immediately; however, we do prioritize care based on those who are in the most critical state.
 You are very important to us and we appreciate your patience as we attend to everyone's needs.

-The Emergency Department team (ED) comprises the following types of attendents, who work together to provide you with quality, individualized care:
+The Emergency Department team (ED) comprises the following types of attendants, who work together to provide you with quality, individualized care:

 - Attending physicians are in charge of coordinating your plan of care, and working with other physicians, nurses, and care providers.